lambda-feedback/response-area-sandbox/README.md

 Note the Local URL (it should be something like `http://localhost:4173/`).

-##### 5. Configure your new type in the code
+##### 5. (optional) Configure your new type in the code

 Find the file at `src/types/Sandbox/index.ts` and set the value of `public readonly responseType` to the name of your type (usually in UPPER_CASE).
 It must be unique to the project.
+The default is `SANDBOX`.

 ##### 6. Configure the sandbox access on the app

-Visit [`/settings/sandbox`](https://www.lambdafeedback.com/settings/sandbox) and configure the sandbox with:
+Visit [`lambdafeedback.com/settings/sandbox`](https://www.lambdafeedback.com/settings/sandbox) and configure the sandbox with:
-- **URL**: the URL found in the previous step
+- **URL**: the URL found in step 4
 - **Name**: the name of your new type.
-It must be the same as the name chosen in the previous step.
+It must be the same as the name chosen in the previous step. `SANDBOX` is the default.

+SAVE the configuration.
 The configuration is automatically saved in your browser.

+Continue if:

+- If you receive a 'Ready' message.

+Stop if you receive an error.
+Possible reasons:

+- the URL may be incorrect (check and try again)
+- the local server may not be running (return to Step 4)
+- there may be a problem with the local server (return to Step 4)

-##### 7. Done
+##### 7. Check it works, and begin developing

+You will need TEACHER access on the main application.
+Login as a TEACHER and add a response area, select the input and `SANDBOX` should be an option (or whatever you named the type to).

+Try changing the sandbox component, for example edit the placeholder text.
+You should see the response area update in real time (every 0.5s) in your browser.

-You can now create new response areas using your new type, and work on the type locally.
-Find inspiration with the other types already created in the repo to get started quickly (it's fine to copy/paste code between types).
+Suggestion: find inspiration with the other types already created in the repo to get started quickly (it's fine to copy/paste code between types).

-You component aill auto-refresh within the app when you edit it.
+You component will auto-refresh within the app when you edit it.

 _Pro tip: setup your text editor to follow the lint, formatting and type configurations set for the project._